anahitaafsh/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/architecture.md

     This agent is built on Microsoft Azure services.

       - **Generative AI model**: The underlying LLM powering this app is the [Azure OpenAI gpt-4o-mini](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#gpt-4o-and-gpt-4-turbo) LLM.
+The original lab utilizes Azure OpenAI gpt-4o, and if your subscription allows, can try [it](https://github.com/microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop) out after this event.

       - **Vector Store**: We will provide the agent with product information as a PDF file to support its queries.
 The agent will use the "basic agent setup" of the [Azure AI Agent Service file search tool](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/file-search?tabs=python&pivots=overview) to find relevant portions of the document with vector search and provide them to the agent as context.